Faisal-f-rehman/Roco222-labs/lab4 Controlling the motor.md

 Although finding the Arduino pins for direction and PWM on this motorshield was a time taking task wired connections were the same, as this motorshield slots on top of the Arduino UNO board as well.

+M2
+Motorshield pin 2 for directions
+Motorshield pin 11 for PWM (speed)